Hundreds of women in London protest over violence against women

 Million Women Rise, a collective led by black women, blamed state failings for causing women and girls to be subjected to violence.

-They point to David Carrick who admitted being a serial rapist whilst serving as Met Police officer, black girl Child Q being strip-searched in school and concerns about the proper vetting of officers.
+They point to David Carrick, who admitted being a serial rapist whilst serving as Met Police officer, black girl Child Q being strip-searched in school and concerns about the proper vetting of officers.

 Michelle Daley, a member of Million Women Rise, said: "We rise because we are against decisions, policies and practices that repeatedly contribute to the deaths and harm of women and girls through neglect, trauma and violence.